cferris527/ferris-ray-tracer/README.md

 - Importance Sampling [15 pts]

 Features that must be implemented:
-- Ray-triangle intersections
-- Textured spheres (done) and triangles (not done)
 - The ability to load and render triangle meshes
 - Spatial subdivision acceleration structure